WHAT IS ASBESTOS?

 Up to 200 times thinner than a human hair, asbestos fibres can float unseen in the air for up to three months in a closed room.
 When the fibres are inhaled into the lungs they can cause shocking illnesses and diseases, including lung cancer, asbestosis, and mesothelioma.

 Asbestos was completely banned for use and import into Australia in December 2003.
-(The ban does not apply to asbestos installed prior to this date).
-Unbelievably, asbestos products are still used in some countries today.
+(The ban does not apply to those installed prior to this date).
+Unbelievably, products are still used in some countries today.

 ASBESTOS WITHIN AUSTRALIA

-Asbestos in Australia is a real concern making asbestos testing paramount.
-From the end of World War II until 1954, 52% of all houses built in New South Wales used asbestos cement.
-Up until the 1960s, a quarter of all new housing was clad in asbestos cement.
+Asbestos in Australia is a real concern making testing paramount.
+From the end of World War II until 1954, 52% of all houses built in New South Wales used this type of cement.
+Up until the 1960s, a quarter of all new housing was clad in this type of cement.

-In Victoria, it is estimated that a shocking 98% of homes built before 1976 contained asbestos.
+In Victoria, it is estimated that a shocking 98% of homes built before 1976 contained the substance.

 It’s the same story all over Queensland, especially with the growing trend for renovating old houses.
-Simply living or working in a building that contains asbestos is not dangerous IF THE ASBESTOS IS IN GOOD CONDITION.
+Simply living or working in a building that contains asbestos is not dangerous IF IT IS IN GOOD CONDITION.

 The three main types of asbestos are Chrysotile, Amosite and Crocidolite.

-Chrysotile: The most commonly used example, Chrysotile is a white asbestos with soft curly fibres.
+Chrysotile: The most commonly used example, Chrysotile is a white with soft curly fibres.

 Crocidolite: Used in projects where acid-resistance was needed, Blue Asbestos has very fine and straight blue fibres.

-All three types of asbestos were used in building materials and pose health risks and are now banned in Australia.
+All three types were used in building materials and pose health risks and are now banned in Australia.

-Asbestos products are generally referred to as friable asbestos or non-friable asbestos / bonded asbestos.
-This terminology refers to how easily the product may release asbestos fibres when disturbed.
+Asbestos products are generally referred to as friable or non-friable/bonded.
+This terminology refers to how easily the product may release fibres when disturbed.

-Most of the asbestos used in Australia was non-friable asbestos / bonded asbestos.
-This means the asbestos fibres were bonded by cement, resin, vinyl, or another material.
-This type of asbestos product releases fibres when damaged or broken.
+Most of the asbestos used in Australia was non-friable/bonded.
+This means the fibres were bonded by cement, resin, vinyl, or another material.
+This type of product releases fibres when damaged or broken.

-The reassuring news is that these fibres are coarser and don’t pose as high a risk as friable asbestos.
+The reassuring news is that these fibres are coarser and don’t pose as high a risk.
 Having said that, however, they are still dangerous and need to be professionally removed and disposed of.

-You should also note that previously non-friable asbestos / bonded asbestos material that has been broken or damaged can become friable asbestos.
+You should also note that previously non-friable/bonded material that has been broken or damaged can become friable.

 It is necessary to take samples and have them tested in a laboratory to identify the presence of asbestos, this will also determine whether it is friable or non-friable.

-As a general rule, if you think the material is asbestos, treat it as asbestos until you know otherwise.
+As a general rule, if you think the material is asbestos, treat it as such until you know otherwise.

 If you need asbestos sampling, testing, removal, and/or demolition, call us at call us at 0473 999 333 or email: